Degree: Bachelor of Science (BS)

 Program Overview

-- Earning a degree from a program approved by the Ohio Department of Education (ODE) and accredited by the National Association of Schools of Music (NASM)
+The Bachelor of Science program in music education is approved by the Ohio Department of Education (ODE), the Council for the Accreditation of Educator Preparation (CAEP), and the National Association of Schools of Music (NASM).

 Admission